To Live a Decent Life

 They were under no illusions about the power of capital and its impact on communities.
 Manning wrote:

-His scepticism about that ‘freedom of contract’ claim resonates today as our own economy adjusts to the pandemic.
-If he were alive today, he would not be surprised to see capital attempting to recoup its losses: he would be defending the impact on the low paid and on people with insecure contracts.
+His scepticism about that ‘freedom of contract’ claim resonates today.
+If he were alive today, Manning would be appalled that we still have zero hours contracts and wages too low to raise a family.
+He would be defending people on low pay and challenging our dysfunctional system.
+He would be demanding reform of our political economy.
 His concern was for the dignity of labour and to see families thrive.

-Throughout the strike, Manning had kept Pope Leo XIII regularly updated.
-Just two years after, Leo would publish Rerum Novarum (Of New Things), exploring the theology around the rights and duties of capital and labour.
-“On the authority of the Gospel”, the document insists on restraining the dehumanising tendencies of capital, and sets out unequivocally the role of the Church:
+In the ways of the international Catholic family, throughout the strike, Manning had kept Pope Leo XIII regularly updated.
+Just two years after the strike, Pope Leo would publish Rerum Novarum (Of New Things), a ground-breaking document exploring the theology around the rights and duties of capital and labour.
+“On the authority of the Gospel”, Pope Leo insisted on restraining the dehumanising tendencies of capital, and set out unequivocally the role of the Church:

 “the Church uses her efforts not only to enlighten the mind, but to direct by her precepts the life and conduct of each and all; the Church improves and betters the condition of the working man by means of numerous organizations; does her best to enlist the services of all classes in discussing and endeavouring to further in the most practical way, the interests of the working classes.”

-Rerum Novarum is widely regarded as the foundation of Catholic social thought, from which we derive Common Good thinking.
-Following Gospel teaching, it focuses on what enables the human person to thrive, transcending party political and ideological positions.
+Rerum Novarum is widely regarded as the foundation of Catholic Social Teaching, from which we derive Common Good thinking.
+Deeply rooted in the Gospel, and transcending party political and ideological positions, it focuses on the principles that enable the human person to thrive.

 “Each needs the other: capital cannot do without labour, nor labour without capital.
 Mutual agreement results in the beauty of good order.”

 This balance of interests gets to the heart of the Common Good.
-Like the dock strike negotiation, it requires us to achieve a fair settlement.
-Later, John Paul II was to address the nature of work too.
-In Laborum Excercens he drew attention to the dignity of work.
+Like the dock strike negotiation, it requires us – the people – to achieve a fair settlement.
+Later, in 1981, in the heat of neoliberalism, John Paul II was to address the nature of work again.
+In Laborum Excercens he drew attention to the dignity of work within a sophisticated articulation of political economy.
 He addressed the forces that degrade the human person.
-His first hand experience of Eastern Europe and World War Two taught him that we need to be doubly vigilant: the wellbeing of our communities can be undermined not only by money power, but when government is overcentralised, by state power too.
+His experience of Soviet Communism and Nazi occupation taught him that the wellbeing of our communities are at risk of being undermined not only by money power, but when government is overcentralised, by state power too.

 Capital’s ‘freedom to contract’ carries the risk of commodification: it sees everything including human beings and nature as having a price.
 But an over-zealous state can dehumanise people too.
-In the Covid-19 era we are seeing the acceleration of both tendencies.
+Since the Covid-19 era we have seen the acceleration of both tendencies.
 Both have the potential to undermine the flourishing they promise – even more so when they collude.
 When the state acts in the interests of capital we see a combination of forces that pose a threat to democracy.

-We have lived within the frame of contract culture for such a long time, it is easy to forget there is any other way.
-But somewhere deep in our memory is the tradition of covenant, which holds that agreements should be based on just relationships, kindness and decency.
-Covenant gets power the right way up.
-It is a deeply biblical way of doing things.
+We have lived within transactional and individualistic cultures for such a long time, it is easy to forget there is any other way.
+Somewhere deep in our memory is the tradition of covenant, which holds that agreements should be based on just relationships and the moral order.
+This is a deeply biblical way of doing things.
 Within this frame, a negotiation of interests is fundamental.

 Manning provides a model for church leaders.
 He knew his people.
 He saw them as beloved neighbours.
 This was a covenantal relationship with people, rooted in a specific place, a faithful promise based on love and respect.
 When everything else is adrift, there is a need for commitment.
-Churches have a particular calling to build durable local relationships with their neighbours.
+Manning’s example points the way for churches today: to build durable local relationships with their neighbours and be prepared to act in solidarity.

 Learn more about the Great Dock Strike, Cardinal Manning and Catholic social thought here